Juan Velázquez Tlacotzin: Expedition to Hibueras

+He never got to rule his city, as he died in 1526 (8 Tochtli) while in the expedition, of an unknown sickness in Nochixtlan.
 Although Tlacotzin was to govern like a tlatoani, his non-noble birth (and lack of connection to the previous royal dynasty) as well as him not going through the traditional investiture ceremony meant that he was regarded by the Nahua subjects as cuauhtlatoani ("eagle ruler"; a non-dynastic interim ruler) instead.
+Cortés then chose Motelchiuh as his successor.